nicolay-r/tone-classifier/README.md

 https://github.com/nicolay-r/tone-classifier/raw/master/doc/aidt_2017.pdf)*
-and describes the application of `SVM` classifier and `Neural Networks` classifiers for sentiment classification of Russian Twitter messages in the banking and telecommunications domains of **SentiRuEval** competition.
+and describes the application of `SVM` classifier and `Neural Networks` classifiers for sentiment classification of Russian Twitter messages in the banking and telecommunications domains of **SentiRuEval-2016** competition.

 ## Installation